-The allocation formula presented in this discussion paper tries to capture this diversity of interests by incorporating all three allocation criteria.
-The recommended allocation formula is based 20% on equal shares, 30% on vessel length, and 50% on average historical catch over a three year period (For the purposes of this discussion paper, the years 2001 - 2003 were used.
-The 2004 catch data was not available but could be incorporated at a later date).
+The allocation formula presented in this paper tries to capture this diversity of interests by incorporating all three allocation criteria.
+The recommended allocation formula is based 20% on equal shares, 30% on vessel length, and 50% on average historical catch over a three year period (For the purposes of this paper, the years 2001 - 2003 were used).

 In Appendix A you will find a list (in alphabetical order by vessel name) of the currently active 250 prawn licensed vessels.
 Most of the information for this table comes from the DFO Pacific Region website.
 The first six columns show the prawn license number, vessel name, Vessel Registration Number, overall length in feet and meters, and contact owner name.
 Column 7 shows each vessel's equal share allocation in pounds.
 Column 8 shows each vessel's length allocation in pounds based on the identified length in Column 4.
 Column 9 shows the historical catch allocation in pounds.
 Currently there are only 0's in this column but the reader can calculate this number from an electron version of the spreadsheet or separately based on the formula outlined below.
-Column 10 is the summation of columns 7, 8, and 9 (Currently Column 10 only shows the total of Columns 7 and 8 because Column 10 has not been calculated).
+Column 10 is the summation of columns 7, 8, and 9 (Currently Column 10 only shows the total of Columns 7 and 8 because Column 9 has not been calculated).